rsyncOSX/mydocsy/content/en/docs/advanced/Verify.md

 {{< figure src="/images/verify/verifycompleted.png" alt="" position="center" style="border-radius: 8px;" >}}

-RsyncUI indicates  remote is more updated than my local repository.
+RsyncUI indicates  local is more updated than my local repository.
 However, this is merely an advisory.
 I must verify this independently to ensure my certainty.
-From the toolbar, choose  *Push* or *Pull* to view  more details.